What is oak firewood like?

 Is Oak Wood Hard To Split?

-Green Oak is quite solid and heavy, but it is important to split the oak and start the seasoning process.
+Green Oak is quite solid and heavy, but splitting the oak and starting the seasoning process is important.

-You have to let the rounds sit for a few months and then split them.
-This will make the splitting a little easier but not a lot.
-This is because oak tends to remain wet even after the bark is taken off.
+You must let the rounds sit for a few months and then split them.
+This will make the splitting a little easier, but not a lot.
+Oak tends to remain wet even after the bark is removed.

 Red oak often has a straight grain that split nicely, while White Oak is harder to split.
 However, if the Oakwood you are using has many knots, it will be quite hard to split, irrespective of being Red or White Oak.

-When oak is frozen, it is easier to split and comes apart more easily (for those in a very cold climate).
+When oak is frozen, it is easier to split and separates more easily (for those in a very cold climate).

 The easiest way to split oak for firewood is to use a hydraulic splitter.
 If you have a large volume to split it might be worth renting or buying one – the log splitters from Tractor Supply Co are known to be good.

-Oak takes a long time to dry, so it is important to split it as soon as possible.
-Your Oak firewood will be good after two years of drying, and you can even wait for 3 or 4 years.
+Oak takes a long time to dry, so it’s important to split it as soon as possible.
+Your Oak firewood will be good after two years of drying; you can even wait three or four years.

 Firewood has to be seasoned well if you want to get the maximum energy from it.